Traces

 Exception Events

-If an exception exited the span or contains other exception events, the following fields are available to reference the correct exception in the list of the span.events.
+If the span was exited by an exception or contains other exception events, the following fields are available to provide a reference to the correct exception in the list of the span.events.

 Attribute